 You should always talk to an advisor before you enroll to make sure you are enrolling in the “right” classes for your major.
 Many undergraduates are required to meet with an advisor before enrolling in order to get the hold lifted off of your account.
 You are also encouraged to research class descriptions to find classes that fit your interest.

-Students must receive a 70% or better to pass.
-A 70% is equivalent to a C- letter grade.
+Students must receive a 70 percent or better to pass.
+A 70 percent is equivalent to a C- letter grade.

 You should always address problems with your instructor first.
 Except in extreme circumstances, students who have not attempted to resolve problems with their instructors first will not be met with by other department members.
 However, if after an earnest meeting with the instructor the problem is not resolved then you should contact the proper English department personnel listed below.